mej504/ap-scraper/README.md

 ## Todos
 ---
-[ ] Implement implement placeholder cards while fetching news listings
+[X] Implement implement placeholder cards while fetching news listings

 [ ] Update nav bar to include a back arrow

 [ ] Create hamburger menu

 [ ] Remove hamburger for laptops and above

+[ ] Add icons to news categories

+[ ] Use IndexedDB to cache stories and reduce requests to server

+[ ] Create modal with disclaimer about nature of project

+[ ] Use cookie to determine whether modal should render

+[ ] Implement notice about cookies?

 ## Disclaimer
 ---